9 months by cncdivi

 The proper application of GD&T requires that these rules be followed:

 - All dimensions must have a tolerance.
 Since all real physical objects are subject to variation, we must specify the limits of allowable variation.
 We can do this either by applying plus and minus tolerances directly to dimensions or by using a tolerance block or note.
-For Basic Dimensions, GD&T applies tolerances using a related Feature Control Block.
+For Basic Dimensions, GD&T applies tolerances using a related Feature Control Frame.